bresilla/website/content/posts/linux/yubigpg.md

 +++
-show = true
+type = "post"
-blogpost = true
+status = "in_progress"
-width="60%"
-styleaccent= "#8e2a8b"
-stylebackground = "#c4d0d1"
+date = "2020-01-08"

-styleforeground = "#080a0f"
+slug = "gpg-yubikey-tomb"
-footercontent = "Things will not calm down, as a matter of fact they will just calm up - Teal'c (Stargate)" date = "2020-01-08" title = "Backing up GPG key with YubiKey, Tomb and Cryptosetup" slug = "gpg-yubikey-tomb" tags = ["yubikey","gpg","pass", "tomb", "cryptosetup" ] categories = ["LINUX"] series = ["GPG"] credits = [
+title = "Backing up GPG key with YubiKey, Tomb and Cryptosetup" foot = "Things will not calm down, as a matter of fact they will just calm up - Teal'c (Stargate)" description= "" categories = ["LINUX"] series = ["GPG"] part="1" tags = ["yubikey","gpg","pass", "tomb", "cryptosetup" ] credits = [
     "https://www.dyne.org/software/tomb/",
     "https://github.com/drduh/YubiKey-Guide",
     "https://spin.atomicobject.com/2013/11/24/secure-gpg-keys-guide/",
 ]

-part="1"
+[style]
+    accent = "#8e2a8b"
+    theme = "light"
 +++

 In this short post, i will show how to generate secure GPG keys using secure liunx enviroiment and other secure linux tools.